staticwebdev/30DaysOfSWA/www/src/pages/roundup.md

 ## Call For Contributions

 **Have you built something recently you want to share**? <br/>Use  [the custom issue](https://github.com/staticwebdev/30DaysOfSWA/issues/new/choose) to submit your news, articles, or events, for consideration this month, or in future issues.
+We typically review submissions received at least 3 days ahead of our publication date.
+Accepted contributions may be published in the next roundup, or in a future roundup (if time or space constraints factor in).

-* Next Publication Date: **February 20, 2023**
+* Roundup Post: **Last Monday each month**
-* Contribution Deadline: **February 15, 2023**
+* Standup Livestream: **Last Thursday each month.**

 ---